-The first 2 hour seminar each week will be made up of two components: student facilitated discussions of educational research based upon journal readings, and instructional strategy 'mini-workshops' and the second session will be devoted to learning lab debriefing (12:30-1:00) followed by planning with all the facilitators (1:00-2:30).
+The first 2 hour seminar each week will be made up of two components: student facilitated discussions of educational research based upon journal readings, and instructional strategy 'mini-workshops' and the second session will be devoted to application (9:00-9:30) followed by planning with all the facilitators (9:30-11:00).

-There will be no lectures; instead you will be responsible for learning the material by completing readings on your own and then discussing them in class.
+There will be no lectures; instead, you will be responsible for learning the material by completing readings on your own and then discussing them in class.
 In addition, you will participate in a Teaching Triangle to observe and provide feedback to two partners and to learn from their feedback.